 Is It Safe to Continue Driving with an Engine Misfire?

+If your engine misfires as you are driving your vehicle, this can present a potential safety hazard, especially if you’re driving in heavy traffic or on a busy road.
 You should not continue driving with an engine misfire.
 Although the car may run well enough to get you where you’re going, you risk potentially damaging costly components, such as the catalytic converter and the engine itself.
 That’s why you should have a professional diagnose and repair a misfire right away.